ruojiasun/ruojiasun.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Hi, I'm Ruojia.
+Hi, I'm Ruojia!
 I am a researcher at heart, with 4+ years of experience in quantitative and qualitative academic research on human-computer interaction.
 As such, I am driven by a deep curiosity to learn about the world.
 I focus on asking the right questions, applying my technical skills and creative thinking to deliver insights on complex problems, and telling impactful stories of the results.​
 ​

 I am seeking full-time data analyst and UX researcher positions.
 In May 2024, I completed my M.S. in Creative Technology & Design at the University of Colorado Boulder, where my funded research focused on technology for dance, movement, and wellness.
 Previously, I received my B.S. and M.Eng. in Mechanical Engineering from Cornell University.
 I also apply my enthusiasm for learning and taking on new challenges to dance, baking, and social justice issues.